alysivji/talks/_proposals/topics/localstack.md

 - introduction
   - why AWS managed services are great
-  - what sucks about develping against managed services
-    - development tools aren't as mature as server-based counterparts
-      - for serverless, it's one of the reasons why Zappa is popular, even though it has so many limitations
-    - testing and debugging is hard since it's difficult to replicate a production environment
-    - deployment is unfamiliar
-      - nothing we can do about this, but learning about localstack will increase your confidence in your cloudformation (maybe don't say this)
-    - it becomes expensive, each developer is running resources on AWS and that costs money
-    - what else?

 - introducing localstack
   - aws in a container
-  - can replicate lots of servers, paid version has more... if you really need them
+  - can replicate lots of services, paid version has more... if you really need them
   - benefits of localstack: https://localstack.cloud/
     - language agnostic
       - other solutions like fake_sqs and moto are for ruby and python respectively